 "Can you play for me?"

-A sinful little grin, and she took the lyre to her breast, sat on the the leaves, legs folded primly under her.
+With a sinful little grin she took the lyre to her breast and sat on the the leaves, legs folded primly beneath her.
 She strummed the strings with a bone plectrum, winding a melody that was like butterflies and the footfalls of the cat.
-He was enthralled.

 Night folded the woods into a treacherous place that he could not trust even his own heartbeat.
 His own life could betray him to the snap of the predator's bite.
 His eyes remained vigilant in the darkness, and he mused that light reflected in his eyes the same strange way they did with wolves.